-The SEN Governor can be requested to review the process of the 'plan, do, review'.
-This would occur when there had been numerous cycles of 'plan,do,review' for an individual pupil and further advice was needed.
+The SEN Governor support can be requested for an individual pupil and further advice was needed.
 This would take the form of an audit of provision.
 This would be a supportive and constructive process to support teachers, parents and pupil.